FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/3-assessment_content.md

       - [isseven](https://github.com/meadsteve/isseven)

 2. Use the FAIR software checklist developed by FAIR-IMPACT to assess the FAIRness of the chosen software object
-    - analyse each item of the following table by paying attention to the requirements, method, essential, important and useful aspects
+    - analyse each metric of the following table by paying attention to the requirements, method, essential, important and useful aspects
     - note that the specification for each of the metrics is available in [D5.2 - Metrics for automated FAIR software assessment in a disciplinary context](https://zenodo.org/records/10047401), chapter 2 Metric Specification page 12
+    - you may want to use [this webtool](https://softwaresaved.github.io/FAIR-software-checklist/fair-software-assessment.html) to help you go through each metric

 | **Identifier** | **Name** |
 |---|---|